EdgarKeek/NEOS-Explorer/README.md

 Finally you can configure the design and the correct API links.
 Switch trough the templates and choose what you like, replace the logo and the favicon.
 To set the API links correct, choose a block and fill the settings.conf with the relevant values from your chain.

-Create in /var/web/html a file ìrobots.txtî to prevent that the web crawlers index the explorer into public search engines.
+Create in /var/web/html a file ‚Äúrobots.txt‚Äù to prevent that the web crawlers index the explorer into public search engines.
 ```
 User-agent: *
 Disallow: /address